IBM/knative-routing-tutorial/README.md

 The hostname for the service follows this general pattern:
 <br/>
-&nbsp;&nbsp;*service-name*-*service-namespace*.*ingress-subdomain*
+&nbsp;&nbsp;*service name*-*service namespace*.*ingress subdomain*

-The *service name* and *service-namespace* are determined from the service yaml file.
+The *service name* and *service namespace* are determined from the service yaml file.
-In this case the yaml did not specify a namespace and so the `default` namespace is used.

 The *ingress subdomain* is a public URL providing access to your cluster.
 You may see a different name depending on what you named your cluster and where it is located.

-Now you can curl the helloworld application.
+Now you can curl the helloworld-go application.
 Substitute your service name in the curl command below.

 ```
 curl helloworld-go-default.mycluster6-f2c6cdc6801be85fd188b09d006f13e3-0000.us-south.containers.appdomain.cloud